Asian black bear: Threats

-The main habitat threat to Asian black bears is overcutting of forests, mainly due to human populations increasing to over 430,000 in regions where bears are distributed, in the Shaanxi, Ganshu, and Sichuan provinces.
+The main habitat threat to Asian black bears is overcutting of forests, mainly due to human populations increasing to over 430,000 in regions where bears are distributed, in Shaanxi, Gansu, and Sichuan provinces of China.
 27 forestry enterprises were built in these areas between 1950 and 1985 (excluding the lumbering units belonging to the county).
 By the early 1990s, the Asian black bear distribution area was reduced to only one-fifth of the area that existed before the 1940s.
 Isolated bear populations face environmental and genetic stress in these circumstances.
 However, one of the most important reasons for their decrease involves overhunting, as Asian black bear paws, gall bladders and cubs have great economic value.
 Asian black bear harvests are maintained at a high level due to the harm they cause to crops, orchards and bee farms.
 During the 1950s and 1960s, 1,000 Asian black bears were harvested annually in the Heilongjiang Province.
 However, purchased furs were reduced by 4/5, even by 9/10 yearly in the late 1970s to the early 1980s.
 Asian black bears have also been declining annually in Dehong Dai and Jingpo Autonomous Prefecture and Yunnan.

 Poaching for gall bladders and skin are the main threats faced by Asian black bears in India.

 In Pakistan, in addition to direct killing, commercial poaching, and human-bear conflict, the primary concerns are habitat loss brought on by logging, the growth of plantations and agriculture, road networks, and dams.
 From 11,807 km² in the 1950s to 7,925 km² in 2014, the Asiatic black bear population has decreased.
 It primarily inhabits lower-altitude areas of Khyber Pakhtunkhwa, Gilgit-Baltistan, and Azad Jammu and Kashmir, which are distinguished by densely populated areas, forested vegetation, and related agriculture.

 From the 1970s to the 1980s, Japan conducted large-scale culling of black bears in spring to prevent bark stripping of cedar and cypress plantations, which led to a sharp decline in their population.
 In response, from the late 1980s, hunting restrictions and voluntary self-restraint were introduced in western Japan, reducing the number of bears hunted, although poaching remained a problem.
 In 2000, the Ministry of the Environment established a management manual aimed at population recovery, explicitly setting annual culling limits based on estimated population size; this manual was subsequently revised several times.
 Following this, hunting numbers declined due to both conservation policies and the aging hunter population, allowing the bear population to recover.
 Combined with poor mast production caused by climate change, this population recovery contributed to a sharp increase in injuries and fatalities caused by bears around 2023, reaching a record high in 2025.
 Consequently, in 2024, the Japanese government revised the existing black bear conservation plan, shifting toward a more proactive population management policy through hunting, with many bears again becoming targets for culling.